isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-07-04-post-angels-in-white-early-nursing-in-singapore.md

 <br><br>
 <b>EARLY MIDWIFERY AND THE BIDAN</b>
 <br><br>
 Prior to the arrival of the British, women in Singapore had their own birth rituals and customs.
-As the population was mainly Malay, home births were handled by the *bidan*, usually a well-respected female member of the community.
-These traditional Malay midwives acquired their skills and knowledge from older, more experienced *bidan*, and in turn, imparted their knowledge to other women.
-It was expected of a practising *bidan* to have gone through pregnancy and childbirth herself.
+As the population was mainly Malay, home births were handled by the <i>bidan</i>, usually a well-respected female member of the community.
+These traditional Malay midwives acquired their skills and knowledge from older, more experienced <i>bidan</i>, and in turn, imparted their knowledge to other women.
+It was expected of a practising <i>bidan</i> to have gone through pregnancy and childbirth herself.
 <br><br>
 <img style="width:650px"  src="/images/Vol-12-issue-2/angels-in-white/04-angelsinwhite.jpg">This 1950 photo shows a midwife weighing a newborn baby at home.
 As hospital beds in maternity hospitals were in short supply in the 1950s, women were discharged 24 hours after their babies were born.
 Midwives would visit these new mothers at their homes to provide postnatal care. <i>School of Nursing Collection, courtesy of National Archives of Singapore.</i>
 <br><br>
 In Singapore, midwifery training started earlier and advanced more rapidly than general nursing.
 Commencing in 1896, midwifery training was reserved only for married women until 1901, when three unmarried midwives passed the examination.
 In the early days, all midwives and probationers were of European ancestry; it was not until 1910 that the first course for Asian midwives kicked off.
-Malay *bidan*, however, preferred to stick to their own training programme that followed time-honoured Malay customs and traditions.</div>
+Malay <i>bidan</i>, however, preferred to stick to their own training programme that followed time-honoured Malay customs and traditions.</div>

 One of the earliest records of a healthcare outreach programme in Singapore was in 1911 when infant welfare nurses made house visits to inspect the living conditions of infants and to advise young mothers.
 The results were significant: Singapore’s infant mortality rate fell to 267 per one thousand live births in 1912.
 In 1915, the Midwives Ordinance was passed to recognise certified midwives and require their compulsory registration in the Straits Settlements by the Central Midwives Board.